POTS and Autism: Shared Symptoms, Differences & More

 Prioritizing rest and pacing

-Both POTS and autism can bring fatigue.
-Planning breaks between activities and pacing physical effort helps conserve energy and avoid symptom flare-ups.
-Using Human Health’s routine tracker, you can schedule rest periods and see how energy levels shift throughout the day.
+Both POTS and Autism can bring fatigue.
+Planning breaks between activities and pacing physical effort helps conserve energy and avoid POTS symptom flare-ups.
+Using the Human Health app’s routine tracker, you can schedule rest periods and see how energy levels shift throughout the day.

 Creating sensory-friendly environments